🦓 Day 6: Cushing’s Awareness Challenge

 “The strong inverse relationship between age and risk of adrenal insufficiency observed in our study could suggest that younger patients may derive greater benefit from adrenalectomy for mild autonomous cortisol secretion,” Bancos and Hamidi said.
 “Younger patients also had higher dexamethasone suppression test cortisol and lower adrenocorticotropic hormone, reflective of more severe mild autonomous cortisol secretion.”

 Of adults diagnosed with adrenal insufficiency, 70.6% recovered during a median follow-up of 15.4 months.
 The proportion of diagnosed adults who recovered was 41% at 3 months, 60% at 6 months, 73% at 1 year and 84% at 18 months.
-Median recovery time was 3 months for adults with biochemically mild adrenal insufficiency, 4.7 months for those with moderate insufficiency and 14.5 months for adults with severe adrenal insufficiency (= .02).
+Median recovery time was 3 months for adults with biochemically mild adrenal insufficiency, 4.7 months for those with moderate insufficiency and 14.5 months for adults with severe adrenal insufficiency (P = .02).
 Recovery times were similar when adrenal insufficiency severity was assessed through clinical severity score.

 Bancos and Hamidi said the study findings emphasize the importance of conducting frequent postoperative testing for adrenal insufficiency, noting that regular testing can help avoid prolonged glucocorticoid exposure for patients.